 Why should you listen to us?

-Knock on wood – I’ve never had to access my handgun in an emergency situation – but in researching this category we worked through a number of quick access situations to simulate emergency scenarios accurately and learn how these safes would perform in hurried situations.
+Knock on wood – I’ve never had to access my handgun in an emergency – but in researching this category, we worked through several quick access situations to simulate emergency scenarios accurately and learn how these safes would perform in hurried conditions.

 My father and grandfather were both gun enthusiasts – and my grandfather, in particular, had a few situations over the years where he needed to access his piece in the dark.
 Naturally, I discussed those situations with them as well as retailers and gun safe brand representatives.

 They helped me define the criteria that would be critical for enabling unhindered quick access in dimly lit conditions.
-I also reviewed the UL certification standards to understand what the certifying body is looking for when it tests safes.
+I also reviewed the UL certification standards to understand what the certifying body is looking for when testing safes.